Aha! Ideas | Notes

 Watched notes

-Add a Date to any workspace note that you are watching to have it appear on your personal Calendar view.
-Any note or folder that you are watching that has a Date added will populate on your Calendar view regardless of its workspace or team location.
-You do not need to add yourself as a Watcher to every workspace note you want to see in your Calendar view.
+Add a Date to any workspace note that you are watching to have it appear on your Recents section of your My work page.
+Any note or folder that you are watching that has a Date added will populate here for the selected date regardless of its workspace location.
+You do not need to add yourself as a Watcher to every workspace note you want to see it on your My work page.
 You can watch all the notes within a folder, such as a folder containing team meeting notes.
 Just add yourself as a Watcher to the parent note in that folder.
-Then you will automatically be added as a watcher to all child notes in the folder — and if any of those notes have Dates on them, they will appear in your Calendar view.
+Then you will automatically be added as a watcher to all child notes in the folder — and if any of those notes have Dates on them, they will appear on your My work page on that date.

 Use templates